uiuc-hpc/Recorder/README.md

 cost a lot of space.
 However, you can change this behaviour by set the enviroment `RECORDER_LOG_POINTER` to 1.

+(3) Control where Recorder stores the traces:

+Set enviroment variable `RECORDER_TRACES_DIR` to the path where you want the traces stored.

 **2. Install from Spack**
 ```bash